MRI – Magnetic Resonance Imaging

 Low-field MRI Scanners (Open MRI)

-Low-field MRI scanners, otherwise known as open MRI scanners, are open on three sides and have a range of 0.2T – 0.5T.
-These MRI scanners have decreased image quality because the magnet does not cover the entire body.
+Low-field scanners are open on three sides and have a range of 0.2T – 0.5T.
+These scanners have decreased image quality because the magnet does not cover the entire body.
 These scanners are useful for patients who are claustrophobic or weigh more than 300 lbs.

 High-field MRI Scanners (Closed MRI)

-High-field MRI scanners, typically referred to as closed MRI, use magnets that can range from 0.5T up to 3.0T and therefore provide high-quality images.
+High-field scanners, typically referred to as closed, use magnets that can range from 0.5T up to 3.0T and therefore provide high-quality images.
 However, they have a smaller, narrower tube which can be uncomfortable for claustrophobic patients and cannot handle patients who weigh more than 300 lbs.

 CT Scan vs. MRI